-- To undertake a needs assessment for the development and upgrade of indoor facilities in Wakefield or Brightwater followed by possible construction of a new facility in 2019/2020. - Ongoing developments at Waimea River Park throughout the 10 years.
+- To undertake a needs assessment for the development and upgrade of indoor facilities in Wakefield and/or Brightwater (2018-2020). - Ongoing developments at Waimea River Park throughout the 10 years.

 Indicative Major Projects for Brightwater between 2022/2023 to 2031/2032